 A voluntarily maintained lifestyle characterized by sobriety, personal health, and citizenship. - Betty Ford Institute Consensus Panel

 The word “recovery” is used to mean a range of different things.
 For example, members of Alcoholics Anonymous (AA) may say they are “in recovery” or are “recovering alcoholics.”
 Substance use treatment program directors sometimes speak of their “recovery rate,” meaning the proportion of patients who have graduated and remained abstinent.
 Some activists describe themselves as being part of a “recovery movement.”
-Professionally, recovery may be considered, a process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential.
+Professionally, recovery may be considered, a process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential - Substance Abuse and Mental Health Services Administration (SAMHSA).
 Even individuals with severe and chronic substance use disorders can, with help, overcome their substance use disorder and regain health and social function.
 This is called remission.
 When those positive changes and values become part of a voluntarily adopted lifestyle, that is called “being in recovery”.
 Although abstinence from all substance misuse is a cardinal feature of a recovery lifestyle, it is not the only healthy, pro-social feature. - Facing Addiction in America: The Surgeon General's Report on Alcohol, Drugs, and Health

 Note: The diversity of concepts and definitions associated with recovery, in recent years the term has been increasingly applied to recovery from mental illness.
 Studies of people with schizophrenia, some of whom have co-occurring substance use disorders, have found that recovery is often characterized by increased hope and optimism, and greater life satisfaction.